 Once thawed, next you’ll want to rinse and pat dry with paper towels.

-Then in a small bowl whisk together 4 cloves of grated or finely minced garlic, 2 teaspoons grated fresh ginger, 1/4 cup honey, 3 tablespoons low-sodium tamari, a generous pinch of red pepper flakes and 1/2 teaspoon of white pepper.
+Then in a small bowl measure and add in 4 cloves of grated or finely minced garlic, 2 teaspoons grated fresh ginger, 1/4 cup honey, 3 tablespoons low-sodium tamari, a generous pinch of red pepper flakes and 1/2 teaspoon of white pepper.

-Next pour 1/3 of that glaze onto the shrimp, toss to coat.
+Next pour 1/3 of that glaze onto the shrimp.

 To serve, simply squeeze a wedge or two of lime over top and sprinkle with minced fresh cilantro.